hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `store_location` - (Required) The location of the certificate store on the compute node into which to install the certificate.
 Possible values are `CurrentUser` or `LocalMachine`.

 -> **NOTE:** This property is applicable only for pools configured with Windows nodes (that is, created with cloudServiceConfiguration, or with virtualMachineConfiguration using a Windows image reference).
 For Linux compute nodes, the certificates are stored in a directory inside the task working directory and an environment variable `AZ_BATCH_CERTIFICATES_DIR` is supplied to the task to query for this location.
 For certificates with visibility of `remoteUser`, a 'certs' directory is created in the user's home directory (e.g., `/home/{user-name}/certs`) and certificates are placed in that directory.

 * `store_name` - (Optional) The name of the certificate store on the compute node into which to install the certificate.
 This property is applicable only for pools configured with Windows nodes (that is, created with cloudServiceConfiguration, or with virtualMachineConfiguration using a Windows image reference).
 Common store names include: `My`, `Root`, `CA`, `Trust`, `Disallowed`, `TrustedPeople`, `TrustedPublisher`, `AuthRoot`, `AddressBook`, but any custom store name can also be used.
 The default value is `My`.

 * `visibility` - (Optional) Which user accounts on the compute node should have access to the private data of the certificate.

 ---

+A `user_accounts` block supports the following:

+* `name` - (Required) The name of the user account.

+* `password` - (Required) The password for the user account.

+* `elevation_level` - (Required) The elevation level of the user account.
+"NonAdmin" - The auto user is a standard user without elevated access.
+"Admin" - The auto user is a user with elevated access and operates with full Administrator permissions.
+The default value is nonAdmin.

+* `linux_user_configuration` - (Optional) The `linux_user_configuration` block defined below is a linux-specific user configuration for the user account.
+This property is ignored if specified on a Windows pool.
+If not specified, the user is created with the default options.

+* `windows_user_configuration` - (Optional) The `windows_user_configuration` block defined below is a windows-specific user configuration for the user account.
+This property can only be specified if the user is on a Windows pool.
+If not specified and on a Windows pool, the user is created with the default options.

+---

+A `linux_user_configuration` block supports the following:

+* `uid` - (Optional) The group ID for the user account.
+The `uid` and `gid` properties must be specified together or not at all.
+If not specified the underlying operating system picks the gid.

+* `gid` - (Optional) The user ID of the user account.
+The `uid` and `gid` properties must be specified together or not at all.
+If not specified the underlying operating system picks the uid.

+* `ssh_private_key` - (Optional) The SSH private key for the user account.
+The private key must not be password protected.
+The private key is used to automatically configure asymmetric-key based authentication for SSH between nodes in a Linux pool when the pool's enableInterNodeCommunication property is true (it is ignored if enableInterNodeCommunication is false).
+It does this by placing the key pair into the user's .ssh directory.
+If not specified, password-less SSH is not configured between nodes (no modification of the user's .ssh directory is done).

+---

+A `windows_user_configuration` block supports the following:

+* `login_mode` - (Optional) Specifies login mode for the user.
+The default value for VirtualMachineConfiguration pools is interactive mode and for CloudServiceConfiguration pools is batch mode.
+Values supported are "Batch" and "Interactive".

+---